BryanAlano04/TricyclePermitMS/README.md

 #### 1. Create Account

-   - Users (tricycle drivers and admin staff) fill out a registration form with the following details:
+   - Users (tricycle drivers) fill out a registration form with the following details:

+     - Name:

+     - Email:

+     - Password:

+     - Contact:

+     - Registration Plate No.:

+     - Franchise No.:

-     - Name
+     - Make:

-     - Email
+     - License No:

-     - Password
+     - Signature:

      - The system validates the information and creates the user account.

 #### 2. User Registration and Login